-Information from clinical trials is available at this time to support the use of Pfizer-BioNTech COVID-19 vaccine to prevent COVID-19.
+Information from clinical trials is available at this time to support the use of COVID-19 vaccine, mRNA, bivalent (Pfizer-BioNTech) to prevent COVID-19.

-The FDA has also approved an EUA for the COVID-19 vaccine, mRNA, bivalent for children and adults 12 years of age and older as a single booster dose given 2 months after either:
+The FDA has approved an EUA for the COVID-19 vaccine, mRNA, bivalent (Pfizer-BioNTech) for individuals 6 months of age or older who have not received any previous COVID-19 vaccine, to be given as:

 Talk to your doctor or vaccine provider about the risks and benefits of receiving this medication.